clean-code-craft/function-ext-cs-VaibhavBhapkar/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## My Assignment

+Extended Features Listed Below
+1) Early Warning - Dictionary DS is used to implement it.
+2) Support a language in addition to English - German language option added by taking input.
+3) Accept input in different units - Accepting temperature in another unit and taking input accordingly.